sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 Retain full vCards!
 -------------------

-Normally when integrating with new api's, you will figure out the data available, and write code to map that data to a local data model.
-This is true if the webservice is xml-based, restful or, dare I say it, SOAP.
+In most cases, when integrating with foreign API's, you will figure out the remote data model, and write code to map that to the data model in your application.
+This tends to be some mapping code that is bi-directional and simply converts one datamodel (such as json or xml) to something local (such as an mvc model, database record or object property).

+When integrating with CardDAV, it is not quite as simple.

-The problem with simply 'mapping' remote information, in this case, things like addresses, telephone numbers, first names, photos, etc, is that there are a _lot_ of things to map.
+The problem with simply mapping the vcard to your local data model, is that there is an potentially a lot of information to map. vCards can contain all sorts of information, and even allow application to define new properties.

-What if your data model does not support a fax number? vCards can have a _lot_ of different information, and information about information.
+> vCards can contain _lot_ of different information, and information about
+> information.

+If your data model is simpler than the vCard data model, this inheritly means that data can get lost during conversion.
+E.g.: mapping back and forward, and reversing this again tends to be a 'lossy' process.

-If we look at the protocol from a very high level, we will do a `GET` to receive a vCard, and a `PUT` to update it again.
+To illustrate, lets at the protocol from a very high level.
+Simplisticly we will be doing a `GET` request (or equivalent) and later on a `PUT` request to update a vcard.

-You _must_ make sure that none of the information you received in a `GET` is lost when you perform the `PUT`.
+You _must absolutely_ make sure that none of the information you received in a `GET` is lost when you perform the `PUT`.

 Almost every client on the planet will even embed custom non-standard data in vCards.
 If you discard this data when performing `PUT`, you are destroying